radinhamidi/Team_Formation_Library/readme.md

 ## Contributing

-This branch is submitted as a public library on the PyPI API.
+This branch is submitted as a public library package on the PyPI API.